RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 And there it was!
 The same error was thrown.

+So now I knew I was looking in the right direction.
+I decided to replace the variable I was using with the syntax from the working example.
-So I finally concluded that the parameter **connection name** must be defined in the instance code itself and as a *string* to make it all work:
+The parameter **$connections**  now is declared in the instance code itself and the **connention name** refers to this param as a *string*:

 ```
       actions: {